Lucca Italy Romanesque Church San Michele Del Foro White Marble

 Romanesque Architecture, Part II: Pisa’s Elegance

 You can’t do justice to Pisa on a hot day.
 Like Florence, Pisa straddles the Arno River, and many of the most scenic views can be found along its elegant sweep.
 Also like Florence, Pisa does not have much by way of greenery.
 This makes it easier to appreciate the beauty of the buildings, which include no less than five museums and three major churches along its banks.
 However, the openness exposes you to the elements.
-When we visited, temperatures were in the 90’s with no breeze; perhaps it was the heat, perhaps it was the pandemic, but we found the riverfront empty in the late morning.
+When we visited, temperatures were in the 90’s with no breeze; we found the riverfront empty in the late morning.

 Field Of Bright Green Grass And People In Front Of Romanesque Cathedral Main Facade In White With Tiers Of Columns And Dome Behind With Leaning Tower On Side

 The Piazza dei Miracoli consists of a carpet of grass surrounded by walls, with the cathedral, baptistry, and tower (you know, the one that leans) right in the middle.
-I initially assumed the name refers to something religious, but it actually comes from writer Gabriele D’Annunzio, who called it the prato dei miracoli (“meadow of miracles”) when he saw it from an airplane in 1910.
+I initially assumed the name refers to something religious, but it actually comes from writer Gabriele D’Annunzio, who called the site a prato dei miracoli (“meadow of miracles”) when he saw it from an airplane in 1910.
 Apparently he liked the contrast between the lawn and the marble.
 We were more preoccupied with the heat radiating off the grass.
 There were few places to sit and no shade whatsoever.
+On the positive side, the simple layout highlights the architecture, which is distinctive enough to earn the name “Pisan Romanesque.”

 Corner And Rounded End Of Cathedral In Carrara Marble

-For many historians, Nicola Pisano’s influential baptistery pulpit of 1255-60 marks the beginning of Renaissance sculpture.
+Nicola Pisano’s influential baptistery pulpit of 1255-60 marks the beginning of Renaissance sculpture.
 After visiting the ruins in Rome, Pisano began mixing classical elements with the more ornate style used in Catholic churches at the time.
-He adopted ancient Roman forms (such as putting sculptures on top of columns), subjects (a naked Hercules is sandwiched between two saints), and even incorporated actual pieces from the ruins themselves (the pulpit columns came from Ostia Antica).
+He adopted ancient Roman subjects (a naked Hercules sandwiched between two saints) and pieces from the ruins themselves (the pulpit columns from Ostia Antica).

 Visiting Pisa